 Obstacles to obtaining LPR status in Lombard can be thought of in three categories — lack of ability to meet eligibility category requirements, circumstances that block those who are otherwise nominally eligible, and an inability or unwillingness to fulfill the application procedures.
 A well-versed attorney can further explain these obstacles and can help you navigate them.

-Eligibility for LPR Status Based on Family Connection or Employment
+Who is Eligible for LPR Status Based on Family Connection or Employment?

 Although the U.S. government grants permanent immigrant visas giving LPR status based on several different factors, most immigrant visas are granted based on connection to the U.S. through employment or family connection.
 There are five categories of family-based immigration visas.
 Immediate family members of U.S. citizens, including spouses, minor children (including those about to be adopted) and parents, are granted first preference.
 The number of immigration visas granted in this category is not subject to numerical limits each year.